uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 You can check the status of your job using the `myqueue` command or the `squeue -u <username>` command, where `<username>` is your username.
 If your job is running but you are still unsure if your program is working, you can `ssh` into your compute nodes and use the command `top` to see what is running.

-In general, we recommend that users first request an interactive session to test out their jobs.
+In general, it is recommended that users first request an interactive session to test out their jobs.
 This will give you immediate feedback if there are errors in your program or syntax.
 Once you are confident that your job can complete without your intervention, you are ready to submit a batch job using a Slurm script.

 ### How do I tell if my job is running on multiple cores?